FractalBlockchain/github-demo/README.md

 # github-demo
-This was created during the OSS workshop
+This was NOT created during the OSS workshop